-Community organizers treated hundreds of underprivileged children in San Francisco’s Chinatown to a free screening of “Shang-Chi and the Legend of the Ten Rings” over the weekend.
+Community organizers treated hundreds of underprivileged children in San Francisco’s

 - The selected children were from “modest single-room occupancy buildings” who do not often get the chance to watch movies in theaters.